CHG-MERIDIAN/CHG.Extensions.Security.Txt/README.md

 ### Validation

 Per default all values (except when given via file) will be validated.
 The validation can be disabled either via the `ValidateValues` configuration key when using config file or via the `DisableValidation` method.

+## Code of Conduct
+This project and everyone participating in it is governed by the [CHG-MERIDIAN Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to developers@chg-meridian.com.